Insight & Foresight

 • Demonstrated potential to shift from reactive product launches to proactive, trend-aligned portfolio planning

-• Positioned ML as an enabler of digital-first discovery experiences
+• Positioned AI/ML as an enabler of digital-first discovery experiences

 Learnings & next steps